mattfenwick/JavaParser/exp1/notes.md

  - the order that operator matches are tried in matters ... want to parse `==` as double-equals, not as two separate equals tokens

+Parsing/AST:

+ - it seems like there's a sub-unit missing in the types definition.
+Shouldn't `Identifier  TypeParameters(?)` be a reusable subunit?

+ -